1/F, Fringe Club, 2 Lower Albert Road

 A private dining room is available

-Nove launched its first diner on Li Yuen Street East in Central in 2019.
-Now, Nove’s second location is at the Fringe Club, a Grade-1 listed heritage building and a popular arts venue in Central.
-The arrangement sees one of the city’s best new Chinese-dining concepts, created under Michelin-starred chef Umberto Bombana’s Octavium Group, take over a beautiful and long-admired space in a historic building.
+Nove launched its first diner on Li Yuen Street East in Central in mid-2019.
+Now, Nove’s second location is at the Fringe Club, a Grade-1 listed heritage building and a vibrant arts venue in Central.
+The arrangement sees one of the city’s best new Chinese-dining concepts, created under Michelin-starred chef Umberto Bombana’s Octavium Group, setup in a beautiful and sought-after space of Hong Kong landmark building.

-Nove and the Fringe Club share a passionate interest in cultural and heritage preservation.
-The décor of Nove at the Fringe could be described as redefined vintage Chinese chic.
-In charge of the interiors is designer Albert Kwan (關其樂), the visionary behind the original Nove, China Tang and the China Club.
+Nove and the Fringe Club share a passionate interest in cultural and heritage conservation.
+The décor of Nove at the Fringe best described as redefined vintage Chinese chic, is by Albert Kwan (關其樂), the visionary designer behind the original Nove, China Tang and the China Club.
 Famous stylist Felix Wong, who has dressed Eason Chan and other artists, has designed the uniforms for Nove’s servers.

 In the kitchen, chef Wong Yiu-por (黃耀波師傅), whose 50-year career has included stints as dimsum supervisor at China Tang and one-Michelin-starred Island Tang, is Nove’s talented and innovative dimsum master.
 Chiu Chow delicacies such as Lo Shui marinated goose, pig’s trotters and offal are the domain of former Chiu Tang chef Poon Kwai-chung (潘貴重師傅).
 In charge of Cantonese dishes is chef Chan Hing-kei (陳慶其師傅), who has over 30 years’ experience cooking across China and Hong Kong.